netscaler/netscaler-helm-charts/examples/servicemesh_with_coe_and_adm/README.md

       kubectl label namespace httpbin cpx-injection=enabled

-# <a name="deploying-coe">B) Deploying Citrix ADC Observability Exporter</a>
+# <a name="deploying-coe">B) Deploying NetScaler Observability Exporter</a>

-Citrix ADC Observability Exporter helps in exporting metrics from Citrix ADC instances to Prometheus which can be visualized in the Grafana dashboard.
+NetScaler Observability Exporter helps in exporting metrics from NetScaler instances to Prometheus which can be visualized in the Grafana dashboard.

-      helm repo add citrix https://citrix.github.io/citrix-helm-charts/
+      helm repo add netscaler https://netscaler.github.io/netscaler-helm-charts/

-      helm install coe citrix/citrix-observability-exporter --namespace citrix-system --set timeseries.enabled=true
+      helm install coe netscaler/netscaler-observability-exporter --namespace netscaler-system --set timeseries.enabled=true

-Apply destination rule to disable TLS communication of Citrix ADC with Citrix Observability Exporter and ADM by following command:
+Apply destination rule to disable TLS communication of NetScaler with NetScaler Observability Exporter and ADM by following command:

-      kubectl apply -f https://raw.githubusercontent.com/citrix/citrix-helm-charts/master/examples/servicemesh_with_coe_and_adm/manifest/destinationrule_agent_coe.yaml -n citrix-system
+      kubectl apply -f https://raw.githubusercontent.com/citrix/citrix-helm-charts/master/examples/servicemesh_with_coe_and_adm/manifest/destinationrule_agent_coe.yaml -n netscaler-system

-**NOTE:** Create gateway for Citrix observability exporter when Citrix ADC CPX is used as ingress gateway.
+**NOTE:** Create gateway for NetScaler observability exporter when NetScaler CPX is used as ingress gateway.

-      kubectl apply -f https://raw.githubusercontent.com/citrix/citrix-helm-charts/master/examples/servicemesh_with_coe_and_adm/manifest/coe_gateway.yaml -n citrix-system
+      kubectl apply -f https://raw.githubusercontent.com/citrix/citrix-helm-charts/master/examples/servicemesh_with_coe_and_adm/manifest/coe_gateway.yaml -n netscaler-system

 # <a name="generating-certificate">C) Generating Certificate and Key for the `Bookinfo` and `Httpbin` applications</a>

 ### C.1) Generate certificate and key for the `Bookinfo` application

 There are multiple tools available to generate certificates and keys.
 You can use your desired tool to generate the same in PEM format.
 Make sure that the names of key and certificate are *bookinfo_key.pem* and *bookinfo_cert.pem*.
-These are used to generate a Kubernetes secret *citrix-ingressgateway-certs* which is used by the Citrix ADC that acts as Ingress Gateway.
+These are used to generate a Kubernetes secret *citrix-ingressgateway-certs* which is used by the NetScaler that acts as Ingress Gateway.

 Perform the following steps to generate certificate and key using `openssl` utility: